 The California School Dashboard (Dashboard) is an online tool that shows how local educational agencies and schools are performing on the state and local indicators included in California's school accountability system.
 The Dashboard is a key part of major shifts in California K-12 schools, changes that have raised the bar for student learning, transformed testing and placed the focus on equity for all students.
 The Dashboard provides information that schools can use to improve.

 What information does the Dashboard include?

-The Dashboard is made up of easy-to-use reports that show local educational agency or school performance on six state indicators and four local indicators (six for county offices of education).
-Users can search to see the reports for any local educational agency or school.
+The Dashboard is made up of easy-to-use reports that show local educational agency or school performance on:

 What is a local educational agency?